 Vogelschiss.
 Birdshit.
 A German politician used this word recently to describe the National Socialist regime which ruled Germany from 1933 to 1945.
 He was looking for a new perspective, one which would reduce the Nazi dictatorship to proportion in a thousand years of mostly successful German history.
-Elections were in the offing, and he may have felt that he needed attention.
+Elections were in the offing, and he may have felt that he needed the attention.
 Because I am reluctant to give him any, he will be referred to here as Mr. Bird, leaving out the second syllable.

-Claude Lanzmann’s film ‘Shoah’ is memorable.
+Claude Lanzmann’s ‘Shoah’ is a memorable film.
 Not because of what it says.
 But because of its refusal to say anything at all.
-The theme of ‘Shoah’ is the Holocaust, in which over six million Jews were murdered by National Socialist Germany.
+The theme of Shoah is the Holocaust, in which over six million Jews were murdered by National Socialist Germany.
 But to state the theme in this way is to already go beyond the film.
-‘Shoah’ can be classed as a documentary, in that it features interviews with real people about events to which they were eyewitnesses.
+‘Shoah’ can be classed as a documentary, in that it is concerned with historical events and includes the testimony of eyewitnesses.
 But it does not document anything, or try to explain anything.
 If there is a message, it must be worked out by the viewer, in subjective imagination.
 Which puts the question to me.